- Recently Published

 Debby Slier has worked as a bookseller and editor and is the author of over 50 children's books.
 She lives in Massachusetts where she spends much of her time gardening.

-Deborah Bruss is the author of the acclaimed Book!
+The author of the acclaimed Book!
 Book!
-Book! and brings her backpack full of noisy puppets to her readings.
+Book!, Deborah brings her backpack full of noisy puppets to her readings.
 To entertain the young children at her Big Box for Ben readings, she brings lots of boxes.
-Deborah also loves researching and writing about influential women in American history for middle grade level readers.
-She lives in New Hampshire with her family, two dogs and a backyard full of birds and squirrels.
+She also loves researching and writing about influential women in American history for middle grade level readers.

 Deborah Slier & Ian Shine